pablop16n/web-docs-scorer/README.md

 **quality score** = 9.32 x 0,88 = **8.2**

 This means that this document a good document (**_quality_score_** = 8.2/1) that is clearly in Italian (_language_score_ = 9.9/10).
 It probably contains a considerable amount of textual data in some segments (_largest_segment_score_ = 1/1), but it only contains 4 long segments (_big_segments_score_ = 0.4/1).
+[MBG] Plz explain a bit more what " contains a considerable amount of textual data in some segments" means.

 The document does not contain enough urls, punctuation or bad characters noise to be penalized because of it (_url_score_ = 1/1, _punctuation_score_ = 1/1, _bad_chars_score_ = 1/1).
 It contains a small excess of numbers (_numbers_score_ = 0.92/1), which could be due to the presence of a calendar present in the text: